cyberphone/doc/payments/dual-mode-open-banking-api.md

 ## Background
-Current Open Banking APIs do not specify a matching "Wallet", they have rather left this part to the market to figure out.
+Current Open Banking APIs do not specify a matching "Open Wallet", they have rather left this part to the market to figure out.
 This is likely to lead to a fragmented payment landscape unless a few and very dominant vendors set their own "standards".